MMuratCengiz/DenOfIz/Documentation/Shortcomings.md

 # Local Root Signature

 In  general local root signatures are not really supported.
 They are only intended to be used with the RayTracing API.
-The concept of a LocalRootSignature from DirectX12 is exposed via IShaderLocalDataLayout.
+The concept of a LocalRootSignature from DirectX12 is exposed via ILocalRootSignature.

 # Metal